 "To be the recognized credentialing organization for Cardiovascular Technology and emerging medical professionals."

 To be an innovative, cost-effective organization, driven by professional ethics and integrity, through the representation of the profession(s) in providing recognized high quality, competency-based examinations.

-CCI is a not-for-profit corporation established for the purpose of administering credentialing examinations as an independent credentialing agency.
+CCI is an independent not-for-profit corporation established for the purpose of administering credentialing examinations as an independent credentialing agency.
 CCI began credentialing cardiovascular professionals in 1968.

 Who Is ANSI?

 The American National Standards Institute (ANSI) oversees the creation, promulgation, and use of thousands of norms and guidelines that directly impact businesses in nearly every sector.
 ANSI accreditation is recognized both nationally and internationally as the accreditation body of a quality certification program.
 The ANSI/ISO/IEC 17024 Accreditation Standards recognize those personnel certification bodies that adhere to rigorous, internationally recognized accreditation standards and represents the best practices in accreditation.
 ANSI is the only personnel certification accreditation body in the United States to meet nationally and internationally accepted practices for accreditation bodies.

 The ANSI accreditation process incorporates both a review of a paper application and a performance of an onsite assessment.
 The purpose of the onsite assessment is to validate the information provided by each applicant, and its use is unique only to ANSI.

 Close to one million professionals currently hold certifications from organizations accredited under ANSI’s personnel certification programs.
 Read more at www.ansi.org.